animeshsrivastava246/amir-law-firm/README.md

 ### Adding New Content

-1. **Update JSON Data**: Add or modify entries in `src/data/` to update blogs, clients, practice areas, or testimonies.
+1. **Update JSON Data**: Add or modify entries in `src/data/` to update blogs, clients, contact info, practice areas, or testimonies.
 2. **Add New Components**: Create new components in `src/components/` as needed, and import them into `App.js`.

 ## Testing